-Figure 93: Waste from the site clearance works was observed on land adjacent to the project site (RSK)
+Figure 88: Waste from the site clearance works was observed on land adjacent to the project site (RSK)

 The availability of suitable waste facilities in the indirect AOI (Silistra District) for transportation and disposal of general waste is reasonable based on baseline data.
-However, options for disposal of hazardous waste following GIIP may be less readily available.
-Although waste management is regulated in Bulgaria following GIIP principles (e.g. duty of care), actual implementation following GIIP is not guaranteed and therefore, the availability of "GIIP" waste management services may be constrained.
+However, options for disposal of hazardous waste following GIIP may be less readily availableAlthough waste management is regulated in Bulgaria following GIIP principles (e.g. duty of care), actual implementation following GIIP is not guaranteed and therefore, the availability of "GIIP" waste management services may be constrained and therefore it is assigned a medium sensitivity in all cases except in relation to disposal of PV panels.
 Recycling PV panels in Bulgaria and Europe is possible at this time, particularly at high volumes.
-It is assumed for this ESIA that the availability of options for PV panel recycling can be adopted.
-Impacts on soils are addressed in section 8.
+It is assumed for this ESIA that the availability of options for PV panel recycling can be adopted and a low sensitivity is applied for this waste stream.

-Table 53: H Receptor Sensitivity (solid was tes management)
+Table 56: Receptor Sensitivity (solid wastes management)

-Receptors Distance from the site Sensitivity Local communities and houses within and/or near the project area ~10m from direct AOI Medium Workforce - health Direct AOI L-S Protected Area \sim 30 m from the PV site boundary Waste infrastructure (disposal and transportation facilities) The availability of suitable in the country for transportation and disposal of waste is generally good but my not be fully aligned with GIIP.
+Receptors Distance from the site Sensitivity Local communities and houses within and/or near the project area ~10m from direct AOI Medium Workforce - health L-S Protected Area Waste infrastructure (availability of disposal and transportation facilities for general and hazardous waste) Direct AOI ~ 30 m from the PV site boundary The availability of suitable in the country for transportation and disposal of waste is generally good but my not be fully aligned with GIIP.
 Options for hazardous waste and PV Panel recycling are known to be available regionally.
+Panel disposal infrastructure (recycling facilities) The avilably of recycling options within Bulgaria is possible and is expected to be used.
+Low